Astroberta/PyTICS/README.md

 ##### DMAGS: teleScope specific correction parameter applied to the uncalibrated data.

 ### 3. **Empirical colour-corrections**
-#### As described in the linked publication, using 32 AGN fields we find consistent slopes of the residuals vs star-colours unique to each telescope, that can be used to derive the colour-dependent offsets in the LCO telescope data (the 'global solution').
-The same colour-corrections can be derived with PyTICS for indivudal fields again using the attached jupyter notebook.
+#### As described in the linked publication, using 32 AGN fields we find consistent slopes of the residuals vs star-colours, unique to each telescope, that can be used to derive the colour-dependent offsets in the LCO telescope network (the 'global solution').
+As empthasised, the colour-corrections can be derived with PyTICS for indiviudal AGN star fields, which may or may not give better colour correction results than the global solution.
+This can again be done using the attached jupyter notebook.
 #### Given the u-g colour index C(u-g) of your target, the colour correction parameter can be computed as a*C(u-g) + b, where a and b are specific to each filter.

 #### u band